kakollujagadeesh1110-afk/MT5_Grid_Strategy/README.md

       - Now: Direction ALWAYS switches after stop loss (BUY → SELL or SELL → BUY)
       - Also calls ResetEngine() to ensure clean state for new cycle
       - Affects: A3, A4, A5, A6, A7, B3, B4, B5, B6, B7, B9 (11 files fixed)
+    - **Trailing-Only Exit Fix (ALL trailing strategies)**:
+      - Previously: Fixed profit target ($10) closed trades before trailing could activate
+      - Now: NO fixed profit target for trailing strategies - wait for trailing or stop loss
+      - Trailing-only files: A2, B2, B8 (no-hedge with trailing)
+      - Hedge files with trailing (B6, B7, B9): Use trailing-only when hedge NOT triggered
+      - Fixed target only used when hedge IS triggered (for recovery)
   - **NEW: Consistent Dual Window Schedule (MODE_DUAL_WINDOW)**:
     - **Monday-Friday**: Same windows - 11:00-15:30 + 17:30-19:30 UTC+3
     - **Saturday**: No trading (market closes at 01:00 UTC+3, before our windows)